-- 1. Develop a residential property disclosure statement form for use in accordance with the provisions of Chapter 27 (§ 55-517 et seq.) of Title 55.
-The Board shall also include on its website the notice required by subsection B of § 55-519; and - 2.
+- 1. Develop a residential property disclosure statement form for use in accordance with the provisions of Chapter 27 (§ 55-517 et seq.) of Title 55 and maintain such statement on its website.
+The Board shall also develop and maintain on its website a one-page form to be signed by the parties acknowledging that the purchaser has been advised to review the residential property disclosure statement on the Board's website; and - 2.
 Inform licensed brokers, in a manner deemed appropriate by the Board, of the broker's ability to designate an agent pursuant to § 54.1-2109 in the event of the broker's death or disability.